IDRC Research Awards for Students from Canada and Developing Countries 2019

-To be taken at (country): Positions are available at IDRC’s head office in Ottawa, Canada; at their Regional Office for Latin America and the Caribbean in Montevideo, Uruguay; and at IDRC’s Regional Office for Sub-Saharan Africa, in Nairobi, Kenya.
+To be taken at (country): Positions are available at IDRC’s head office in Ottawa, Canada AND there is one position available at IDRC’s Regional Office for Sub-Saharan Africa, in Nairobi, Kenya.
 Eligibility criteria differ for each location.

 About the Award: Research award recipients will undertake a one-year paid program of research on the topic they have submitted, and will receive hands-on experience in research management, grant administration, and the creation, dissemination, and use of knowledge from an international perspective.

-- Your proposed field research must take place in one or more developing countries and be conducted for a doctoral dissertation.
+- Your proposed research must focus on one or more developing countries.

 Research country exceptions

 In principle, IDRC supports research in all developing countries.
 At this time, however, we do not offer awards for research that involves the following countries: